B’reshit bara Elokim et hashamaim v’et haaretz…

 But what is the nature of the wavefunction?
 The attempts by Schrödinger and others to interpret it as a scalar potential of some physical field were not successful.
 In 1926, Max Born noticed that the square of the amplitude of the particle wavefunction in a given region gives the probability of finding the particle in this region of configuration space.
 He suggested that the wavefunction represented not a physical reality by rather our knowledge of the quantum state of an object.

 When a left circularly polarized photon goes through a calcite crystal it is detected to be in either vertical or horizontal polarization states.
-At the moment of the measurement the state vector | ψL > being a superposition of two possibilities | ψv > and | ψh > is suddenly reduced to one actuality: either | ψv > or | ψh >.
+At the moment of the measurement, the state vector being a superposition of two possibilities – vertical polarization state and horizontal polarization state – is suddenly reduced to one actuality: either vertical polarization state and horizontal polarization state.
 This is called the collapse of the wavefunction.
-What actually happens during the collapse of the wavefunction is that the previously amorphous reality existing in undetermined state of various possibilities is suddenly comes into a physical reality in one particular state (eigenstate).
+What actually happens during the collapse of the wavefunction is that the previously amorphous reality existing in an undetermined state of various possibilities suddenly comes into a physical reality in one particular state.

 The irreversible (time-asymmetric) collapse of the wavefunction does not follow from the Schrödinger equation.

 Introduction of an Observer

-The collapse of the wave functions is a serious problem in the quantum theory.
+The collapse of the wave functions is a serious problem in quantum theory.
 The trouble is that it doesn’t follow from the Schrödinger equation.
 Let us consider an experiment in which we collide one elementary particle with another to measure its momentum.
 Such an experiment is an interaction of two subatomic particles and should obey the Schrödinger equation.
 However, as we said before, this Schrödinger equation does lead to a collapse of the wave function, which is a necessary result of any experiment.
-So, what than causes the collapse of the wavefunction?
+So, what then causes the collapse of the wavefunction?

 To resolve this paradox, it was proposed by the Copenhagen interpretation of quantum mechanics to attribute the collapse of the wave function to the interaction of a microscopic particle with a macroscopic measurement apparatus.
 Since the macroscopic object behaves according to the classical Newtonian physics and is not described by a wavefunction, it was thought to cause the collapse of the wavefunction of a microscopic object under measurement.
 The apparent difficulty with such an explanation is that there is no reason why a macroscopic object should not obey the Schrödinger equation.
-In deed, any macroscopic object is composed of microscopic molecules and atoms, which do obey the laws of quantum physics.
+Indeed, any macroscopic object is composed of microscopic molecules and atoms, which do obey the laws of quantum physics.

 Role of a Conscious Observer

-In 1932 the mathematician Von Neumann published his famous work, Mathematical Foundations of Quantum Mechanics , in which he first clearly demonstrated the discrepancy between continuous time-symmetrical wave function in Schrödinger equation and a discontinuous time-asymmetrical (irreversible) event of measurement.
-In this book Von Neumann made a startling suggestion that it must be a conscious observer who causes the wavefunction to collapse.
+In 1932 the mathematician Von Neumann published his famous work, Mathematical Foundations of Quantum Mechanics , in which he first clearly demonstrated the discrepancy between continuous time-symmetrical wavefunction in Schrödinger equation and a discontinuous time-asymmetrical (irreversible) event of measurement.
+In this book, Von Neumann made a startling suggestion that it must be a conscious observer who causes the wavefunction to collapse.
 The reason for this is that the conscious is the only element present in the quantum-mechanical measurement process which is not time-symmetrical and is not required to observe the laws of quantum mechanics.
 In other words, Von Neumann replaced the dualism of macroscopic-microscopic worlds with the mind-matter dualism.
-While the former is easily critiqued the latter is immune to criticism because whatever we mean by the word consciousness it does not have to obey the Schrödinger equation.
+While the former is easily critiqued, the latter is immune to criticism because whatever we mean by the word consciousness it does not have to obey the Schrödinger equation.

 Since the mind is to a large degree the product of biochemistry of the brain, once we distill that level of the mind, which is no longer vested in a physical brain and is not a product of biochemical reactions, such non-physical mind has been called by some a human soul, or, more specifically, the intellectual faculty of the soul.
 Hence, Von Neumann’s approach to collapse of the wavefunction leads us to a classical Cartesian body-soul dualism.

-One can ask a question at this point, what level of consciousness an observer must poses in order to collapse the wavefunction?
+One can ask a question at this point, what level of consciousness an observer must possess in order to collapse the wavefunction?
 Is the cat in the Schrödinger experiment considered a conscious enough creature to collapse the wavefunction and thereby escape the inconvenience of being dead and alive at the same time?

 Resolution of the Conflict

 Let us consider the wavefunction in the initial moment of time describing all possible eigenstates of the singularity from which, according to the Big Bang theory, the universe is about to be born.
 One of the eigenstates of this wavefunction represents the possibility of the explosion that we call Big Bang.
 Another eigenstate represents an alternative – no Big Bang.
 The state vector of the universe in this instance is a linear superposition of both eigenstates: to be or not to be.
-Even though the probability of the Big Bang and the subsequent birth of the universe is greater than zero, the state vector of the universe will remain such superposition of existence and non-existence for billions of years, until such time as a conscious observer enters the scene and collapses the world wavefunction thereby realizing the one and only one eigenstate of the universe corresponding to its existence.
+Even though the probability of the Big Bang and the subsequent birth of the universe is greater than zero, the state vector of the universe will remain in such superposition of existence and non-existence for billions of years, until such time as a conscious observer enters the scene and collapses the world’s wavefunction, thereby realizing the one and only one eigenstate of the universe corresponding to its existence.
 The universe is like a giant Schrödinger cat who is awaiting its observer to find out whether it is alive or dead.
 It is the man who brings the universe into existence from its undefined state of mathematical probabilities.
-The great paradox of the Creation is that if the universe was ever born, it needed a human for a midwife.
+As one of the leading 20-century physicists John Archibald Wheeler famously said, the great paradox of the Creation is that if the universe was ever born, it needed a human for a midwife.